LlmDl/SponsorPlugins/TownyCaptureSites.md

 CaptureSiteDefendedEvent - thrown when a CaptureSite is defended against.

 CaptureSiteCaptureCommandEvent - a cancellable event which is thrown when /t capture is used.

+CaptureSiteRewardTownEvent - thrown when rewards are doled out, allowing you to modify which Town is going to receive the CaptureSite's reward.

+CaptureSiteOwnerDisplayNameEvent - thrown when a CaptureSite displays their owning town, allowing a plugin to modify the name which is displayed.

+CaptureSiteRewardDisplayEvent - thrown when a CaptureSite displays their rewards, allowing a plugin to modify the rewards which are displayed.